Storyblok Raises $80M Series C - Read News

 Store sort animation in action.

-Section titled Showing the distance to the given address Showing the distance to the given address
+Showing the distance to the given address

 Another small little improvement we can make is to render the distance of the stores to the address the user has entered.